Who is Lavolta Press?

 apportioning scales, you will probably need to read the instructions

 all the way through.
-Some readers find that merely reading
+Many readers find that merely reading

 the instructions is not enough; they need to work through the sample bodice